 The duration of the Ph.D. program (for the "funded cohort") is four years for those entering with an MSc degree, or five years for those entering directly from a bachelor's degree, or transferring from an MSc in EEB.
+Requests for extensions will be considered.
 First registration is normally in September, although registration in January or May is also possible.